Ankle Rotation

 Calculation

-- Input signals are filtered using a butterworth filter (CFC = 180)
+- Filter ankle rotation signals (CFC = 180)

 [1] Funk, J. Ankle Injury mechanisms: Lessions learned from cadaveric studies.
 Clinical Anatomy, 2011.
 Volume 24, Issue 3.